How to support your daughter with school friendships

 Difficult friendships

 Unfortunately, not all friendships are positive and throughout her years at school, your daughter may experience some problems with friends.
-They nearly all do.
+When this happens, things can get tough and challenging at school and home.

 Next time your daughter is upset because of a problem with a friend, there are certain steps you can take to help her through it.

-- Sit her down and listen to the problem to get a clear understanding of what’s been happening.
+1. Sit her down and listen to the problem to get a clear understanding of what’s been happening.

-- Ask a lot of open-ended questions.
+3. Ask a lot of open-ended questions.
 Remember, what you’re hearing is one side of the story.
 (I never automatically assume the other little girl is at fault.
 I’m open to the possibility that there is more to the story than what my daughter may be telling me).

-- Help her to problem solve.
+4. Help her to problem solve.
 Ask her what solution she would like to get from the problem, and what she thinks she can do about it?

-- Give her your advice and insight.
+5. Give her your advice and insight.
 Share any of your past personal experiences with her.
 Talk through the plan of action and the next steps she can take.
 (I always encourage my daughter to try to resolve the problem herself by supporting her through it and checking in regularly.

-- If the situation is particularly bad and ongoing, then speak to her teacher about it to get the teacher’s insight and advice.
+6. If the situation is particularly bad and ongoing, then speak to her teacher about it to get the teacher’s insight and advice.

-Other ways to offer support
+Other ways to offer your daughter friendship support

-- Teach her what a good friendship looks like by talking about how good friends behave.
-They are always kind, respectful and include you.
+• Teach her what a good friendship looks like by talking about how good friends behave – they are always kind, respectful, and include you.

-- Show her you are there to listen to her, talk to her and support her.
+• Show her you are there to listen to her, talk to her and support her.
 This is very important because without that, she’ll feel like she is on her own and may struggle to find her way through.

 Conclusion